publicJorn/windowlicker/README.md

 # windowlicker

-Gateway to responsive javascript (named after an awesome song by Aphrodite).
+For responsive javascript

 When creating responsive web pages, we use media queries to make our page look different depending on available screen size.

-Our javascript often also needs to know about the current state of the page, in order to properly initialise, display or animate content.
+Our javascript often also needs to know about the current state of the page, in order to properly initialize, display or animate content.

-WindowLicker offers a sollution that builds on these principles:
+WindowLicker offers a solution using these principles:

 - Small screens first (avoiding buzzwords here) ;)
 - Sizes are given in a single place.
 This should be in CSS
 - Legacy browsers should fall back to rendering the desktop- or large version

-## Examples
+## How to...

-In the example folder the following use case is shown, but using 3 different builds of this script (read more about builds below).
+Windowlicker supports commonJS, AMD and can work on it's own (in script tag).
+It reads the proper size from css on window resize and your functionality hooks into this, following the pub/sub pattern.
+Have a look:

 ### CSS

 Set available sizes in css:

 	body::before {
     	position: absolute;
     	left: -99999px;
     	visibility: hidden;
     }

+	/* add as many sizes as you want */
     @media screen and (min-width: 0px) {
     	body::before {
     		content: 'small';